 I mentioned the Soli technology earlier — well, it’s a sleeper hit.
 Having it turn down the volume as I approach the ringing phone, whether it’s during an alarm or phone call, is great, but I’m an even bigger fan of Motion Sense.
 This new feature lets you wave your hand left or right above the phone to snooze an alarm, silence a call, or even switch between tracks while listening to music.

-It’s incredibly limited at the moment, but Google said it’s exploring other types of gestures it can incorporate to add further value.
+At launch, Motion Sense on the Pixel 4XL was incredibly limited, although Google said it was exploring other types of gestures it can incorporate to add further value.
 Speaking to other reviewers, I feel like I’m in the minority, but I find Motion Sense works well for me, and I’ve been using it to dismiss alarms in the morning just by waving my hand.
 I also love using it to switch tracks as I work and listen to music; I can do all of this without having to pick up the phone, and that’s pretty great.

 In March, Google added the ability to pause and resume music playback, but that’s it.
 What Motion Sense needed at the time — and still desperately needs — is more gestures and actions.
-It’d be great if I can use it to pause and play music, not just change tracks, as you can with hand gestures on the LG G8 ThinQ.
-Another idea is using it to cycle through photos after casting them to a Chromecast-enabled TV.
+Can you use it to cycle through photos after casting them to a Chromecast-enabled TV, for example?
+Nope.
 There are a lot of potential use cases for it, and I do hope Google follows through on enhancing the functionality further instead of simply abandoning it like many of its other projects.
 There is a game called Headed South that supports this feature, and it’d be cool to see it adopted in other apps if Google opens up the API.

 A tale of two cameras

-But still, Google should have taken Apple’s route and added a triple-camera system here because I’ve never felt as though the Pixel phones’ zoom capabilities were lacking.
+But still, Google should have taken Apple’s route and added a triple-camera system here, because I’ve never felt as though the zoom capabilities on Pixel phones were lacking.
 Google debuted a feature on the Pixel 3 called Super Res Zoom, which uses artificial intelligence to clean up digitally-zoomed photos, delivering quality that’s surprisingly comparable to telephoto shots from other phones.
 It would have been really nice to pair this with an ultra-wide-angle camera for more varied shots.
 Ah, well.
 I’ll have to hope the Pixel 5 comes with this kind of setup.
 Rumor has it it will.

 The image sensor for the main lens is the same as the one on last year’s Pixel, except the aperture is slightly wider, so it should capture better low-light photos, and there’s improved dynamic range.
 The camera app also feels far snappier than ever before.